munificent/craftinginterpreters/book/classes.md

 }
 ```

-Like most dynamically-typed languages, fields are not explicitly listed in the
+Like most dynamically typed languages, fields are not explicitly listed in the
 class declaration.
 Instances are loose bags of data and you can freely add
 fields to them as you see fit using normal imperative code.